Bike numbers in Western Australia:

 The European Union's Directorate General for Transport commissioned Measures to promote cyclist safety and mobility (PDF 1mb) in 1997, the study finding with mandatory helmet laws that "this measure has proven to be very restrictive.
 In Australia it has resulted in a decrease of bicycle use of about 35%.
 In that way the measure is totally counterproductive.
 Positive health effects of cycling (prevention of untimely death because of heart and coronary diseases and such) outweigh by far the negative health effects of dangerous road conditions."

 America's Injury Prevention magazine published an article in 2003 titled Safety in Numbers: more walkers and bicyclists, safer walking and bicycling (PDF 140kb) which concludes that policies increasing walking and bicycling can improve the safety of other road users.
-The clear benefit of safety in numbers is illustrated in the graph below, again demonstrating that it is not sensible to discourage cycling with mandatory helmet laws.
+As reported in 2008 by Science Daily, A Virtuous Cycle: Safety In Numbers For Bicycle Riders.

 Reported on May 7, 2009, by The Guardian newspaper, research from the UK's main cycling organsation, the Cyclists Touring Club, showing that where there are more riders on the road there are generally fewer accidents.
 "Struck by the Dutch success, a group of British MPs has just returned from a fact-finding trip to the country.
 There, along with reams of information about bike lanes and secure parking, they were let in to a less well-known secret for spurring a national cycling culture: throw out the Lycra and the helmets."